Calvert Cliffs' Coordinating Committee, Inc. v. Atomic Energy Commission: Background

 Concerned about the impacts to the Chesapeake Bay's blue crab population, scientists from Johns Hopkins University analyzed the plant's potential impacts on the Chesapeake Bay ecosystem.
-The scientists' apprehension about the potential adverse impacts of the plant's radioactive emissions as well as the discharge of heated cooling water into the Chesapeake Bay lead to the formation of the Calvert Cliffs' Coordinating Committee.
-The Committee challenged in court the U.S. Atomic Energy Commission's decision to license the power plant.
+The scientists' apprehension about the potential adverse impacts of the plant's radioactive emissions as well as the discharge of heated cooling water into the bay led to the formation of the Calvert Cliffs' Coordinating Committee.
+The committee challenged in court the decision by the U.S. Atomic Energy Commission (AEC) to license the power plant.